 Students will be entering a workforce that’s at an all-time unemployment low.
 To help them stand out above the crowd, it’s critical career counselors teach them how to be self-marketing experts — no matter their field of study.

 Here’s the career advice you need to give your students to turn them into self-marketers:

 Before marketing professionals can begin creating content, they must fully understand their audience.
 They only have one opportunity to make a lasting first impression.
-Unfortunately, the consequences of not knowing audience expectations is extremely detrimental to a company’s bottom-line.
+Unfortunately, the consequences of not knowing audience expectations are extremely detrimental to a company’s bottom line.